 So, check out your competitors and look at what they have that you don’t.

 Or, you can also improve the optimization if you haven’t optimized your content well enough in the first place.
 You can also build backlinks directly to your blog posts, which can also help their rankings.

 Making Improvements To Your Social Media Content

 With social media posts lasting around 18 minutes (Twitter) to 4 months (Pinterest), there isn’t much point in updating your old posts.
 However, you can still make improvements going forward.

 That’s why you should always track which posts are performing well to create similar ones going forward.
 Of course, you can try something new, but knowing what your audience likes will definitely help create future content.

-If you do those two things, research keywords and hashtags, your content marketing campaign should succeed.
+If you do those two things, research keywords and hashtags, your content marketing strategy and overall campaign should succeed.